Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Introduction

-We demonstrate the wide applicability of GPI by reanalyzing three studies under the proposed framework: (1) estimating the causal effect of government censorship experience on the subsequent censorship or self-censorship \citep{roberts_adjusting_2020}, (2) estimating the predictive effects of candidates' facial appearance on electoral outcomes \citep{lindholm2024facial}, and (3) estimating the persuasiveness of the political rhetoric \citep{blumenau_variable_2022}.
+Below, we demonstrate the wide applicability of GPI by reanalyzing three empirical studies under the proposed framework: estimating the causal effect of government censorship experience on the subsequent censorship or self-censorship \citep{roberts_adjusting_2020}, estimating the effects of nighttime on the perceived violence, and estimating the persuasiveness of the political rhetoric \citep{blumenau_variable_2022}.

-\subsection{Text as Confounder}
+\section{Text as Confounder}

-Social scientists have documented that the Chinese government selectively censors its citizens’ social media posts \cite[e.g.,][]{bamman2012censorship, king_how_2013}.
-Building on this literature, \cite{roberts_adjusting_2020} investigated whether users whose posts are censored are more likely to face future censorship and whether they respond by engaging in self-censorship.
+Social scientists have documented that the Chinese government selectively censors its citizens' social media posts \citep[e.g.,][]{bamman2012censorship, king_how_2013}.
+Building on this literature, \citet{roberts_adjusting_2020} investigated whether users whose posts are censored are more likely to face future censorship and whether they respond by engaging in self-censorship.

 The authors analyzed data from 75,324 Weibo posts collected by the Weiboscope project \citep{fu2013assessing}, which captures posts in real time and later checks whether they have been removed.
-Each post serves as a focal post, and they constructed three outcome variables: (1) the number of posts made by the same user in the four weeks following the focal post, (2) the proportion of those posts that were censored during the same time period; and (3) the proportion of posts that went missing during the same four-week window.
-See Appendix~\ref{sec:appendix_textconfounder} for the full details of the data preprocessing.
+Each post serves as a focal post, and they constructed three outcome variables: (i) the number of posts made by the same user in the four weeks following the focal post, (ii) the proportion of those posts that were censored during the same time period; and (iii) the proportion of posts that went missing during the same four-week window.

-Because censored and uncensored posts differ systematically, a naive regression of these outcomes on the treatment variable (prior censorship) would yield biased causal estimates.
-To address this confounding bias, the original analysis adjusts for the content of the focal post, the post date, and each user’s prior censorship history.
+Because censored and uncensored posts differ systematically in their contents, a naive regression of these outcomes on the treatment variable (prior censorship) is likely to yield biased causal estimates.
+To address this potential confounding bias, the original analysis adjusts for the content of the focal post based on a topic model, the posting date, and each user's prior censorship history.
 We adopt the same covariate adjustment strategy within the GPI framework.